 Ogunquit Memorial Library's COVID-19 Archive aims to give our community members a way to share their experiences of this period.
 How has your life been changed?
 Are you finding anything particularly difficult?
 What are some of the positive new aspects of your life during the lockdown?
 And do you find anything just plain odd?

-This online archive is a way for Ogunquit to tell its pandemic story.
+This online archive is a way for Ogunquit and the surrounding community to tell our pandemic story.
 Whether it is a written account of your experience or a photo of our town, the Ogunquit Memorial Library COVID-19 Archive will collect your submissions for future reflection and historical research.
 We welcome the following types of contributions:

 - Text - your thoughts and feelings, recent experiences, stories, poems, journal entries;

 - Image - your photographs, scans or photos of your art;